aikige/homeBinWin/setup/README.md

 1. This script shall be executed on command prompt with Administrator's privilege.
 1. Actual scheduled task registration is implmented by `prepLockLogging.py`.
+    * this script depends on `win32com` in [pywin32](https://pypi.org/project/pywin32/) extension.
+      If your system dose not have the package, please install it using `pip install pywin32`.

 Reference: